 But for now, the primary purpose for me to write this article series was to show that Jnanis, unlike Jivanmuktas, who are freed from Prarabdha Karma entirely as in Ajativada, are affected by Prarabdha Karma and are seen to act in ways which are both virtuous and non-virtuous depending upon their fructifying karma.
 The key point to remember is that though the Jnani may seem to undergo suffering and do acts which can be deemed to be labelled under the categories of virtue and vice, a Jnani knows himself to be Self/Awareness which is not a thinker/doer/experiencer.
 For a Jnani, his BMI (Body/Mind/Intellect) appears as an object to Awareness/Self, so even though his/her BMI is affected by Prarabdha, the Jnani/Jivanmukta as Self, remains unaffected.
 There is a verse in the famous Advaita text Panchadasi which brings out this aspect of the Jnani, the best.

 “Verse 11.131: When the knower experiences sufferings, he is not disturbed by them as he would have been before.
 Just as a man half-immersed in the cool water of the Ganges feels both the heat of the sun and the coolness of the water, so he feels the misery of the world and the bliss of Brahman at the same time.“

-In the third and final part of this series I am going to describe the experiential aspects of Prarabdha Karma for a Jnani.
-For this I am going to draw my material exclusively from the above mentioned book called Panchadasi.
+In this third and final part of this series I am going to describe the experiential aspects of Prarabdha Karma for a Jnani.
+For this I am going to draw my material exclusively from the above-mentioned book called Panchadasi.

 Panchadasi on Prarabdha Karma